Industrial Organizational Psychology Programs Master & PhD Degree in Boston

 - Increase business efficiency

-- Re-tool the organizational structure
+- Change the business structure

-- Conduct screenings and training sessions
+- Do screenings and training sessions

 - Motivate the workforce

 - Develop a plan to help the business function at its best

 Although you may start with industrial organizational psychology masters programs, some industrial organizational psychologists go on to earn a PhD.
 This or the PsyD is a typical path.
 From here, I/O psychologists may seek extra credentials.
 Like from the American Board of Professional Psychology.
 This org awards certs in 15 specializations.
 That include IO psychology.